ckuijjer/hello-lambda-env-public/README.md

 - Use `yarn deploy` to make the initial deploy
 - Use `yarn query` to make an initial call to the endpoint
 - Change _src/message.json_ to change the message set in the handler and environment variable
-- Use `k6:query:during-deploy` to make several API requests while deploying the stack
+- Use `k6:query:during-deploy` to make several API requests (at most 18k) while deploying the stack
-- Check CloudWatch Insights and note there
+- Use the CloudWatch Insights query below and note the message from the lambda and environment will be different for some requests
 - Change serverless.yml and uncomment the `# - serverless-plugin-canary-deployments` line to use AWS CodeDeploy
 - Change _src/message.json_ to change the message set in the handler and environment variable
 - Use `k6:query:during-deploy` to make several API requests while deploying the stack
+- Use the CloudWatch Insights query below and note the message from the lambda and environment will be different for some requests.
+I think this will only happen on the first deployment with AWS CodeBuild switching the _live_ alias.
+- Change _src/message.json_ to change the message set in the handler and environment variable
+- Use `k6:query:during-deploy` to make several API requests while deploying the stack
+- Use the CloudWatch Insights query below and note the message from the lambda and environment won't be different anymore.

 ## CloudWatch Insights